draftm0de/github.workflows/.github/actions/version-reader/README.md

 ## Use Cases

-- Read version from package.json for tagging or releases
+- Read version from package.json or pubspec.yaml for tagging or releases
+- Extract project metadata (title, description) for Docker labels or documentation
 - Get the latest version from a branch for version bumping
 - Works great with feature branches that don't have version information